Garret T. Sato

 Garret T. Sato (November 7, 1964 – March 25, 2020) was an American actor who was born and raised in Oahu, Hawaii.
 He attended Aiea High School and Leeward Community College where he took up acting.
 He was Yonsei (fourth generation Japanese American).
+Sato has well over 80 credits, including such films as Midway, The Shadow, Pearl Harbor, Beyond Paradise, Street Kings and The Mask.

 Prior to his death, he resided in Los Angeles and Oahu, Hawaii.

 Acting roles

 Film credits

+In The Mask, the villain of the film is played by actor Peter Greene for the majority of the film.
+However, once the character dons the titular mask and is magically transformed the character is played alternatively by Sato and professional wrestler Jeep Swenson.